SquareBracketAssociates/LearningOOPWithPharo/Chapters/OOPNutshell/OOPNutshell.md

 ```

-We add the oldcomics folder to comics and we check that the parent children relationship is well set.
+We add the oldcomics folder to comics and we check that the parent-child relationship is well set.

 ```
 	...